alexreisner/geocoder/README.md

       reverse_geocoded_by :latitude, :longitude
     end

-### Batch Geocoding

-If you have just added geocoding to an existing application with a lot of objects, you can use this Rake task to geocode them all:

-    rake geocode:all CLASS=YourModel

-If you need reverse geocoding instead, call the task with REVERSE=true:

-    rake geocode:all CLASS=YourModel REVERSE=true

-Geocoder will print warnings if you exceed the rate limit for your geocoding service.
-Some services — Google notably — enforce a per-second limit in addition to a per-day limit.
-To avoid exceeding the per-second limit, you can add a `SLEEP` option to pause between requests for a given amount of time.
-You can also load objects in batches to save memory, for example:

-    rake geocode:all CLASS=YourModel SLEEP=0.25 BATCH=100

-To avoid per-day limit issues (for example if you are trying to geocode thousands of objects and don't want to reach the limit), you can add a `LIMIT` option.
-Warning: This will ignore the `BATCH` value if provided.

-    rake geocode:all CLASS=YourModel LIMIT=1000

 Advanced Database Queries
 -------------------------

-When querying for objects (if you're using ActiveRecord) you can also look within a square rather than a radius (circle) by using the `within_bounding_box` scope:
+When querying for objects you can also look within a square rather than a radius (circle) by using the `within_bounding_box` scope:

     distance = 20
     center_point = [40.71, 100.23]